Face masks are required at this location. Keeping everyone safe and well is our top priority. We appreciate your support of our efforts. Learn more.

 We are committed to treating you as a whole person, mind and body, not just your cancer.
 We believe quality comprehensive cancer care involves attending to issues beyond the scope of traditional models of medicine.
 We understand cancer not only affects you; it also touches the lives of those surrounding you.
 The care we provide extends to your family and your support network.
-In fact, most of our cancer support services are provided at no additional charge to you and your loved ones.
+Most of our cancer support services are provided at no additional charge to you and your loved ones.
 You can also view our Reference Guide to Your Care at Duke Cancer Center (PDF, 1.9 MB) for more information.

 Patient Resource Center

 Our Patient Resource Center (located on Level 0) is a lending library and resource center with books, video and audio tapes, periodicals, brochures, magazines, and other written information.
 The Resource Center is staffed by volunteers who respond to walk-in and telephone requests help locate books and brochures, conduct online literature searches, give directions, assemble patient notebooks, and provide an overview of the center.
 Our volunteers help you and your family cope by providing optimal customer service and nonjudgmental information.

 Find information about a specific cancer

 Get information to help you manage your side effects